Vishnupriya609/100DaysofCoding/README.md

 # 🚀 100 Days of Coding with Java & DSA

-Welcome to my 100 Days of Coding Challenge focused on Java and Data Structures & Algorithms (DSA).
+Welcome to my 100 Days of Coding Challenge focused on Java and Data Structures & Algorithms (DSA) with youtube videos & Chatgpt.
 The goal of this challenge is to build strong problem-solving skills, master Java fundamentals, and become confident in DSA through daily consistent practice.

 📌 Challenge Rules

-Code every day for 100 days without breaks
+- Code every day for 100 days without breaks

-Practice Java concepts + DSA problems daily
+- Practice Java concepts + DSA problems daily

-Push code and updates to GitHub regularly
+- Push code and updates to GitHub regularly

 Focus on logic, consistency, and improvement

 🛠️ Tech Stack

-Language: Java
+- Language: Java

-IDE: VS Code / IntelliJ IDEA
+- IDE: VS Code

-Platform: LeetCode, HackerRank, CodeStudio
+- Platform: LeetCode, HackerRank, CodeStudio

 🧠 What I Will Learn

-Java Fundamentals
+- Java Fundamentals

-Object-Oriented Programming (OOP)
+- Object-Oriented Programming (OOP)

-Data Structures
+- Data Structures

-Algorithms
+- Algorithms

-Problem Solving & Optimization
+- Problem Solving & Optimization

-Interview Preparation
+- Interview Preparation